10 Inexpensive Day Trips Near Greenville, SC That Will Save You Money on Your Next Adventure

 Other Affordable Places to Visit in Hendersonville, NC

-Also in downtown Hendersonville, you will find the Western NC Air Museum, Mineral Museum, Henderson County Heritage Museum, and a Train Depot.
-These smaller attractions are all either a nominal ticket price or donation only.
-You can also drive around 20 minutes east to Dupont State Forest after lunch and check out the waterfalls and biking trails!
+In downtown Hendersonville, you’ll find the Western NC Air Museum, Mineral Museum, Henderson County Heritage Museum, and a Train Depot.
+These smaller attractions all charge either a nominal entry fee or accept donations only.

 Be sure to check out our guide on Free Things to Do in Hendersonville, NC.